qdm12/My-Computing-course/05. Python/readme.md

 ## Perform an average on a list of numbers
 1. Just switch to your code editor again, delete all the code
 2. Don't close Vagrant :wink:
-3. Now just copy and try to understand that code (we have see that in lesson 2):
+3. Now just copy and try to understand that code (we saw that in lesson 2):
   ```python
   #The following defines a 'function' to perform an average on multiple numbers
   #A 'function' is great because we can re-use as shown at the bottom of the code